EarthLord/nrf52DevBase/Readme.md

 Overview
 --------
+This project aims create a base to easily get started with the nrf52832 SoC.
 The license is BSD clause-3 for this project.
-This project aims to understand the working of nrf52832.